National Institute of Neurological Disorders and Stroke (NINDS)

 2010—The new NINDS Strategic Plan: "Priorities and Plans for the National Institute of Neurological Disorders and Stroke" was released.

-2011—The NINDS Division of Extramural Research created an Office of Training, Career Development and Workforce Diversity, headed by a Chief, and an Office of Special Programs in Diversity, led by an Associate Director.
+2011—The NINDS Division of Extramural Research created an Office of Training, Career Development and Workforce Diversity and an Office of Special Programs in Diversity.

-2012—A Pain Health Science Policy Advisor was established in the NINDS Office of the Director to serve as the Designated Federal Official for the Interagency Pain Research Coordinating Committee and to support the expanding programs of the NIH Pain Consortium.
+2012—A Pain Health Science Policy Advisor position was established within the NINDS Office of the Director to serve as the Designated Federal Official for the Interagency Pain Research Coordinating Committee and to support the expanding programs of the NIH Pain Consortium.

-2013—Creation of an Office of Scientific Liaison in the NINDS Office of the Director.
+2013—Creation of an Office of Scientific Liaison within the NINDS Office of the Director.

 2016—The NINDS Extramural Program was restructured to include the Division of Neuroscience, Division of Extramural Activities, Division of Clinical Research, and Division of Translational Research.